 - Less conflict in our marriage and in our home overall.

-- Less stress, less shame and embarrassment about unhealthy spending habits or about looking and living differently from others, better understanding of our fear or shame triggers as they relate to finances (listen here).
+- Less stress, less shame, and embarrassment about unhealthy spending habits or about looking and living differently from others, a better understanding of our fear or shame triggers as they relate to finances (listen here).

 - More mindfulness and calm.

 - Greater happiness (listen here); more awareness of what actually makes us happy (ex. small simple pleasures or a luxury car; good quality food or further education); we can spend in a way that promotes self-care; we can spend/save/give according to our core values.

 - Less debt (the typical Canadian owes $21,000 in consumer debt and the typical American has about $16,000 in credit card debt alone; about 55% of Americans carry a balance on their credit cards).

 - Greater ability to stand firm in the face of consumer or peer pressure, comparison, temptation.